gundurraga/repo-concatenate/README.md

 3. **Run the script:**

    ```
-   python repo_concatenate.py
+   python repo_concatenator.py
    ```

-   The concatenated output will be saved as `all_files_concatenated.txt` in the same directory.
+   The concatenated output will be saved as `{repo_name}.txt` in the same directory.

+## Output Format

+The generated file includes:

+1. A tree-like folder structure of the project
+2. A numbered index of all files
+3. The full content of each file, clearly separated and numbered

+This format allows for easy navigation and reference when working with AI tools or LLMs.

-## Customization (Optional)
+## Roadmap

-If you want to change the default behavior:

-- To specify a different output file name, modify the `output_file` variable in the script.
-- To process a different directory, change the `repo_dir` variable.
-- To use a different `.gitignore` file, update the `gitignore_path` variable.
+We're constantly looking to improve Repo Concatenator.
+Here are some features we're considering for future releases:

+1. **Code statistics**: Include basic code statistics like line counts, language breakdown, etc.
+2. **Syntax highlighting**: Add optional syntax highlighting for code sections in the output.
+3. **Metadata extraction**: Extract and summarize project metadata (e.g., dependencies, version numbers) for quick reference.

+We welcome contributions and suggestions for new features that could enhance the tool's usefulness for AI and LLM applications.

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request if you have ideas for improvements.
+Feel free to open an issue or submit a pull request if you have ideas for improvements or new features that could enhance the tool's usefulness for AI and LLM applications.

 ## License